Section News

 076.613805.
 Our web site is https://auxcomm.k3cal.org/

-Weekly Nets are held every Sunday evening at 8:00 pm Eastern time
+Weekly Nets are held on every Sunday evening at 8:00 pm Eastern time

 frequency become unavailable due to a repeater issue, we will switch to

-145.470 MHz simplex with no PL and, with relays as necessary, continue
+145.470 simplex with no PL and, with relays as necessary, continue the

 Meetings are held at the Charlestown, MD Fire Hall every other month on

-the 3rd Wednesday starting in January at 7:00 PM.
+the third Wednesday starting in January at 7:00 pm.
 The next meeting is

 Nets are weekly on Mondays at 2000L on the 449.975(-5)MHz PL107.2Hz